Just so exploring Paris doesn’t become too overwhelming.

 Reputation: The quieter part of Le Marais (see 4th arrondissement) and old Jewish quarter.

-Reputation: Fusion of the Sohos of London (gay district) and Manhattan (designer boutiques).
-Or think of San Francisco in general.
-4th arrondissement is fashionable, expensive with little shops and cafes galore.
+Reputation: Fusion of the Sohos of London (gay district) and Manhattan (local designer boutiques).
+Le Marais is fashionable, expensive with little shops and cafés galore.

 Reputation: Student life in the Latin Quarter since this area hubs some of Paris’ most prestigious universities (Sorbonne), colleges and high schools.